eman613/awesome-github-repos/data.md

 *   [NetrisTV/ws-scrcpy](https://github.com/NetrisTV/ws-scrcpy) - Web client prototype for scrcpy.

-*   [rejetto/hfs](https://github.com/rejetto/hfs) - HFS is a web file server to run on your computer.
+*   [rejetto/hfs](https://github.com/rejetto/hfs) - HFS is a web file server for your computer.
 Share folders or even a single file thanks to the virtual file system.

 *   [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age